Staging to Sell Your Apartment or Townhouse

 It’s important that the home appeal to a broader audience of people as possible, which means knowing what the buyer’s market needs.
 This usually means a more transitional or modern/minimalist approach, but that can change depending on neighborhood, type of building, layout of the space and target buyer.
 Both your broker and stager can advise you on how to make your property appeal to the highest percentage of buyers.

-Each room should be layed out to emphasize how it can be lived in and enjoyed while showcasing the design possibilities.
+Each room should be laid out to emphasize how it can be lived in and enjoyed while showcasing the design possibilities.
 The key is to entice the buyers’ imagination and make them feel like it could be their own home.

 Virtual staging is always an option and can work for some listings, but again, it really depends on the size, price point and target buyer.
 While it is certainly a more economical solution, the reality is that while many buyers love the look of virtually staged photos, they can be very turned off when they see the space in person and it looks absolutely nothing like the marketing photos.